ViorelMocanu/astro-simpleanalytics-plugin/README.md

 });
 ```

 Simple Analytics should be ready to go with zero config.

+It exposes some of the advanced tracking options you can find below as integration config flags and stubs in a console logger when analytics are disabled for easy debugging.

 By default, it will only run in `production` environments, with native integration inside `@astrojs/partytown` and start tracking the currently visible domain inside the visitor browsers' address bar.
 It honors **Do Not Track** and gets blocked by some ad blockers.
 It runs for all website pages.

 If you'd like to change that behaviour, please browse through the various configuration options below:

 ### ✅ Option: Loading Analytics in all environments ♾️

-By default, the Simple Analytics plugin attempts to load its client script exclusively on `production` by using [Vite's](https://vitejs.dev/guide/env-and-mode.html) `import.meta.env.PROD` boolean (since Vite is automatically bundled with Astro).
+By default, the Simple Analytics plugin attempts to load its client script exclusively on `production` by using [Vite's](https://vitejs.dev/guide/env-and-mode.html) `import.meta.env.DEV` boolean (since Vite is automatically bundled with Astro).
+If it's true, it doesn't load the script, but stubs the options with a console log.
 If it's somehow unavailable or unset, it defaults to showing the script everywhere.
 If you'd like to force showing the script on all environments (including `local` / `development`, `staging` / `preview`, `production`, etc.), you need to add the following configuration flag:

 ```typescript
 export default defineConfig({